- October 8, 2018

 - Steering issues

-These are by no means the only defects that could underpin a lemon law claim.
-They are only examples.
-Any defect that impacts the use, value or safety of a vehicle may qualify for a lemon law claim.
+These are by no means the only defects that could give rise to a lemon law claim.
+These are only examples.
+Any defect that impacts the use, value or safety of a car, truck, SUV, or other vehicle type may qualify for a lemon law claim.

-Can you sue a dealer for selling you a bad car?
+Can you sue a dealership for selling you a bad car?

 Yes.
 The statute of limitations under California’s Lemon Law is four years, but don’t wait that long.
 If you have purchased or leased a lemon, start collecting copies of your repair bills and call a Neale & Fhima lemon law attorney immediately.